elavoie/ssb-tokens/doc/api.md

 #### Log Effect(s)

-1. `author`'s log is extended with the following message:
+If `publish` is true and the operation is successful, `author`'s log is extended with the following operation:

 ```json
 {